cropsinsilico/yggdrasil/docs/source/install.rst

 If you do not have admin privileges on the target machine, ``--user`` can be added to the end of either the ``pip`` or ``setup.py`` installation commands.
-When using the ``--user``, you may need to add the directory containing the entry point scripts to your ``PATH`` environment variable in order to use
+When using the ``--user`` flag, you may need to add the directory containing the entry point scripts to your ``PATH`` environment variable in order to use
 |yggdrasil| command line tools (e.g. ``yggrun``) without specifying
 their full path.
 Usually, this directory can be found using the following